Local SEO: 7 Strategies to Conquer the Map Pack

 Select thoughtful primary and secondary categories

 To expand upon the last point, it’s crucial to be precise when choosing your primary category.
-There are thousands to choose from, so it’s important to intentionally select one that aligns with the goals of your business and what searches you want to rank for.
+There are thousands to choose from, so it’s important to intentionally select one that aligns with your business's goals and the searches you want to rank for.

 1. Click on their Google Business Profile